pastelnetwork/pastel-electron-wallet/README.md

 # Installation

-### Windows
+### Getting started

-Download and run the `.msi` installer and follow the prompts.
-Alternately, you can download the release binary, unzip it and double click on `pastelwallet.exe` to start.
+Download the release binary for your OS from the releases page, unzip it and double click on the exectable to start.

 ## pasteld